Lupine in review

 One of the challenges of global environmental issues is to create new ways for a sustainable future.
 The lupine is local, and it is a renewable raw material, a resource for a biodegradable product.
-The projects production procedures make the material compostable after its lifetime and it decomposes easily in nature without any traces of toxic chemicals.
+The project's production procedures make the material compostable after its lifetime and it decomposes easily in nature without any traces of toxic chemicals.

-The lupine fibre material can be produced from stems and leaves as well as the roots of the plant.
-The material can be quite different in distinct characteristics and appearance depending on the plant parts that are used and production methods.
-Several different methods can be used in the production process, depending on the desired outcome.
-Harvesting time during growing season is going to affect the strength of the product.
-The colours of the material are various in their green, yellow and brown appearances, colours such as sepia, eggnog to bumblebee yellow, artichoke, moss and olive green and tortilla or peanut brown.
-The material’s scent can also vary, depending on production method and harvesting time.
-A scent of the lupine plant is noticeable, even a scent of hay when there are a lot of leaves with the stems.
-The material’s surface may be various as well, it can be spongy or condensed depending on the method of production.
 The fibre material is exceptionally light.
-A fibreboard made from roots size 100 x 100 x 10 mm weighs approximately 30 grams.
+A fibreboard made from roots and at a size of 100 x 100 x 10 mm, weighs approximately 30 grams.
 The material is water absorbent but can be coated like any other non-waterproof material.
 The material’s strength can vary greatly.
-Compared to other standard tests on similar fibre material’s the results of the standard flexural tests made during former research show that the lupine material appears to be classified with low density fibreboard (insulation board) and/or medium density fibreboard (MDF).
-Tool techniques and setup is a key step in the material production process and the application can change a lot by the usage of different tool techniques.
+Compared to other standard tests on similar fibre material the results of the standard flexural tests made during earlier research show that the lupine material can be classified as a low density fibreboard (insulation board) or medium density fibreboard (MDF).
+Tool techniques and setup is a key step in the material production process and the application can change considerably by the usage of different tool techniques.

 The process: Material harvested, decomposed, pressed and dried.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients